The gap between what a value creation plan assumes and what the operation can actually deliver has a name: the Execution Gap.

 Aligning operational systems and processes with value creation plans, closing the Execution Gap

 Our focus: The Execution Gap is the distance between what a value creation plan assumes and what the operation can actually deliver.
-EGP identifies the constraint, quantifies the impact, and closes it.
+EGP's systematic diagnostic platform identifies the constraint, quantifies the impact, and closes it.

 The Constraint Model